Black Hand (extortion): History

 Tenor Enrico Caruso received a Black Hand letter on which were drawn a black hand and dagger, demanding $2,000.
 He decided to pay, "and, when this fact became public knowledge, was rewarded for his capitulation with 'a stack of threatening letters a foot high,' including another from the same gang for $15,000."
 He reported the incident to the police who arranged for him to drop off the money at a prearranged spot, then arrested two Italian businessmen who retrieved the money.

-On occasion, criminals used violence against law enforcement officials who battled Black Hand schemes.
-Victims of assassinations linked to Black Hand operations include New Orleans Police Department chief David Hennessy and New York Police Department lieutenant Joseph Petrosino.
+The Black Hand rackets were the first type of organized crime operations by immigrant Sicilians in the United States.
+Several gangsters involved in Black Hand operations were the predecessors of what would later become the crime families that would spread across the country.
+The Black Hand gangs gradually began to decline around 1915 and ceased to exist during the mid 1920s, when the first organized and powerful Mafia families began to appear.